 To clarify aggregation usage, modify the following paragraph in 8.4.2.32 (TSPEC element) as follows,

 The Allocation ID subfield is defined only for the DBand, and is 4 bits in length.
-Traffic Streams with the same source DBand STA and destination DBand STA can share an allocation through TSPEC aggregation.The Allocation ID subfield is used as follows:
+Traffic Streams can share the allocation through TSPEC aggregation.
+See Appendix XYZ for examples of TSPEC aggregation.

+The Allocation ID subfield is used as follows:

 Modify the following paragraph in 10.4.14 (PTP TS Operation) as follows,

-The non-AP DBand STA and the non-PCP DBand STA shall not request adding a TS to an allocation whose source DBand STA and destination DBand STA differ from the source DBand STA and destination DBand STA indicated in the ADDTS request frame.

 Clarify the definition of the TSPEC direction bits as follows,